Hisashi Owada: Career

-After earning a B.A. from the University of Tokyo in 1955, Owada passed the civil service examinations to join the Diplomatic and Consular Service, now known as the Foreign Service.
+After earning a Bachelor of Arts from the University of Tokyo in 1955, Owada passed the civil service examinations to join the Diplomatic and Consular Service, now known as the Foreign Service.

 Educator

 Owada received sponsorship from the Foreign Ministry to study at Trinity College, Cambridge in the United Kingdom where he earned a law degree in 1959 and later a doctorate of philosophy.
 Overall he served as a law professor for three decades at the University of Tokyo, Harvard Law School, New York University Law School, Columbia Law School, The Hague Academy of International Law, Waseda University, and the University of Cambridge.
 In between postings he took semesters as a visiting professor in international treaty law, his specialty, at Harvard and at Oxford.
-He also served as the Bright International Jurist-in-Residence at the University of Hawaii's William S. Richardson School of Law in 2010.
+He also served as the Bright International Jurist-in-Residence at the University of Hawaiʻi's William S. Richardson School of Law in 2010.
 He has received honorary degrees from Keiwa College, Banaras Hindu University, and Waseda University.